Lobanokivan11/sailfishos-uithemer/docs/guide.md

 An homescreen restart may be needed to apply your settings.
 You can do that through the dialog or from the *Options* page.

+If you have an Xperia XA2 series device, a full restart may be needed may be needed to apply your Android settings.

 ## Icon updater

 Everytime an app is updated, you need to re-apply the theme in order to get the custom icon back. *Icon updater* will automate this process, enabling automatic update of icons at a given time.
 You can choose between a pre-defined set of hours or a custom hour of the day.